 These two examples of year-to-year variability in the carbon cycle, both globally and regionally, reflect what we now believe – namely, that variability is largely driven by terrestrial ecosystems.
 The ability to probe the climate-carbon interaction will require a much more quantitative understanding of the causes of this variability at the process level of various ecosystems.

-GeoCarb will be launched into geostationary orbit at roughly 85 degrees west longitude, where it will rotate in tandem with the Earth.
-From this vantage point, the major urban and industrial regions in the Americas from Saskatoon (the largest city in the Canadian province of Saskatchewan) to Punta Arenas (in the very south of Chile) will be in view, as will the large agricultural areas and the expansive South American tropical forests and wetlands.
-Measurements of carbon dioxide, methane and carbon monoxide once or twice daily over much of the terrestrial Americas will help resolve flux variability for CO2 and CH4.
+GeoCarb was goin to be launched into geostationary orbit at roughly 85 degrees west longitude, where it would have rotated in tandem with the Earth.
+From this vantage point, the major urban and industrial regions in the Americas from Saskatoon (the largest city in the Canadian province of Saskatchewan) to Punta Arenas (in the very south of Chile) would have been in view, as would have the large agricultural areas and the expansive South American tropical forests and wetlands.
+Measurements of carbon dioxide, methane and carbon monoxide once or twice daily over much of the terrestrial Americas would have helped to resolve flux variability for CO2 and CH4.

-GeoCarb also will measure SIF (Solar Induced Fluorescence) – plants emitting light that they cannot use back out into space.
+GeoCarb was also going to measure SIF (Solar Induced Fluorescence) – plants emitting light that they cannot use back out into space.
 This "flashing" by the biosphere is strongly tied to the rate of photosynthesis, and so provides a measure of how much CO2 plants take in.

-NASA pioneered the technology that GeoCarb will carry on an earlier mission, the OCO-2 (Orbiting Carbon Observatory-2).
+NASA pioneered the technology that GeoCarb would have carried on an earlier mission, the OCO-2 (Orbiting Carbon Observatory-2).
 OCO-2 launched into a low Earth orbit in 2014 and has been measuring CO2 from space ever since, passing from pole to pole several times per day as the Earth turns beneath it.

-Though the instruments are similar, the difference in orbit is crucial.
-OCO-2 samples a narrow 10 km track over much of the globe on a 16 day repeat cycle, while GeoCarb will look at the terrestrial Western Hemisphere continuously from a fixed position, scanning most of this land mass at least once per day.
+Though the instruments are similar, the difference in orbit was crucial.
+OCO-2 samples a narrow 10 km track over much of the globe on a 16 day repeat cycle, while GeoCarb would have looked at the terrestrial Western Hemisphere continuously from a fixed position, and scanned most of this land mass at least once per day.

-Where OCO-2 may miss observing the Amazon for a season due to regular cloud cover, GeoCarb will target the cloud-free regions every day with flexible scanning patterns.
-Daily revisits will show the biosphere changing in near-realtime alongside weather satellites such as GOES 16, which is located at 105 degrees west, helping to connect the dots between the components of Earth's system.
+Where OCO-2 may miss observing the Amazon for a season due to regular cloud cover, GeoCarb was going to target the cloud-free regions every day with flexible scanning patterns.
+Daily revisits would have shown the biosphere changing in near-realtime alongside weather satellites such as GOES 16, which is located at 105 degrees west, helping to connect the dots between the components of Earth's system.

 Nuances of the carbon cycle: Many processes affect levels of CO2 in the atmosphere, including plant growth and decay, fossil fuel combustion and land use changes, such as clearing forests for farming or development.
 Attributing atmospheric CO2 changes to different processes is difficult using CO2 measurements alone, because the atmosphere mixes CO2 from all of the different sources together.

-In addition to CO2 and CH4, GeoCarb will measure CO.
+In addition to CO2 and CH4, GeoCarb was going to measure CO.
 Burning fossil fuel releases both CO and CO2.
-This means that when we see high concentrations of both gases together, we have evidence that they are being released by human activities. - Making this distinction is key so we do not assume that human-induced CO2 emissions come from a decrease in plant activity or a natural release of CO2 from soil.
+This means that when we were goint to see high concentrations of both gases together, we would have had evidence that they had being released by human activities. - Making this distinction is key so we do not assume that human-induced CO2 emissions come from a decrease in plant activity or a natural release of CO2 from soil.
 If we can distinguish between man-made and natural emissions, we can draw more robust conclusions about the carbon cycle.
 Knowing what fraction of these changes is caused by human activities is important for understanding our impact on the planet, and observing and measuring it is essential to any conversation about strategies for reducing CO2 emissions.

 It is uncertain how much natural gas production contributes to methane emissions.
 One reason to quantify these emissions more accurately is that they represent lost revenue for energy producers.
 The EPA (Environmental Protection Agency) estimates a U.S. leakage rate of around 2 percent, which could add up to billions of dollars annually.

-We expect, based on simulations, that GeoCarb will produce maps that highlight the largest leaks with only a few days of observations.
-Finding leaks will reduce costs for energy producers and reduce the carbon footprint of natural gas.
+It was expected, based on simulations, that GeoCarb was going to produce maps that would have highlighted the largest leaks with only a few days of observations.
+Finding leaks would have reduced costs for energy producers and reduced the carbon footprint of natural gas.
 Currently, energy companies find leaks by sending personnel with detection equipment to suspected leak sites.
-Newer airborne sensors could make the process cheaper, but they are still deployed on a limited basis and in an ad hoc manner.
-GeoCarb's regular observations will provide leakage information to producers in a timely manner to help them limit their losses.
+Newer airborne sensors could have made the process cheaper, but they were still deployed on a limited basis and in an ad hoc manner.
+GeoCarb's regular observations was going to provide leakage information to producers in a timely manner and help them limit their losses.

-Watching the planet breathe: With daily scans of landmasses in the Western Hemisphere, GeoCarb will provide an unprecedented number of high-quality measurements of CO2, CH4 and CO in the atmosphere.
-These observations, along with direct measurements of photosynthetic activity from SIF observations, will raise our understanding of the carbon cycle to a new level.
+Watching the planet breathe: With daily scans of landmasses in the Western Hemisphere, GeoCarb would have provided an unprecedented number of high-quality measurements of CO2, CH4 and CO in the atmosphere.
+These observations, along with direct measurements of photosynthetic activity from SIF observations, were going to raise our understanding of the carbon cycle to a new level.

-For the first time we will be able to watch as the Western Hemisphere breathes in and out every day, and to see the seasons change through the eyes of the biosphere.
-Equipped with these observations, we will begin to disentangle natural and human contributions to the carbon balance.
-These insights will help scientists make robust predictions about Earth's future.
+For the first time we would have been able to watch as the Western Hemisphere breathes in and out every day, and to see the seasons change through the eyes of the biosphere.
+Equipped with these observations, we would have begun to disentangle natural and human contributions to the carbon balance.
+These insights were going to help scientists make robust predictions about Earth's future.

-SES-Government Solutions has been selected as the GeoCarb host spacecraft provider as it delivers the best overall combination of flight experience, ability to provide an effective and suitable S/C host, experience and willingness to work with the PI and NASA, available launch windows and longitudes, and cost.
+SES-Government Solutions was selected as the GeoCarb host spacecraft provider as it delivered the best overall combination of flight experience, ability to provide an effective and suitable S/C host, experience and willingness to work with the PI and NASA, available launch windows and longitudes, and cost.
 3)

-The GeoCarb instrument will be hosted and launched on a commercial geostationary communications platform.
-This approach leverages the large size of these vehicles, their frequent launch to orbits over large population areas, their wide communications downlink bandwidth, and the availability of competitive pricing rates for hosting.
+The GeoCarb instrument was goint to be hosted and launched on a commercial geostationary communications platform.
+This approach leveraged the large size of these vehicles, their frequent launch to orbits over large population areas, their wide communications downlink bandwidth, and the availability of competitive pricing rates for hosting.

-GeoCarb accommodation: The instrument will be accommodated on the nadir deck of the SES-GS selected communications S/C. The GeoCarb team worked with SES-GS to validate the GeoCarb assumptions for accommodation by performing a study where GeoCarb is accommodated on a representative communications spacecraft.
+GeoCarb accommodation: The instrument was goin to be accommodated on the nadir deck of the SES-GS selected communications S/C. The GeoCarb team worked with SES-GS to validate the GeoCarb assumptions for accommodation by performing a study where GeoCarb was accommodated on a representative communications spacecraft.

-The instrument is designed to be flexible and will need minor changes to interfaces for easy accommodation on the spacecraft.
-The instrument configuration ensures the visible and thermal Field of View meet the requirements of the instrument.
+The instrument was designed to be flexible and needed minor changes to interfaces for easy accommodation on the spacecraft.
+The instrument configuration ensured the visible and thermal Field of View meet the requirements of the instrument.

-Due to the 10-to-15-year life requirement for a communications S/C and the end-of-life power requirements for the solar arrays and power subsystem, there is an excess of power available during the three years required for the GeoCarb project that far exceed worst-case estimates for the payload.
-No special pointing of the S/C is required due to the flexible pointing capabilities of the instrument.
+Due to the 10-to-15-year life requirement for a communications S/C and the end-of-life power requirements for the solar arrays and power subsystem, there was an excess of power available during the three years required for the GeoCarb project that far exceed worst-case estimates for the payload.
+No special pointing of the S/C was required due to the flexible pointing capabilities of the instrument.

 An SES Government Solutions commercial satellite has provided economical access to geostationary orbit above 85° West longitude.
-GeoCarb benefits from existing infrastructure for command and control, and mission data delivery.
-The communications satellite can easily accommodate the mass, data downlink rate and power requirements of the GeoCarb instrument payload.
+GeoCarb benefitted from existing infrastructure for command and control, and mission data delivery.
+The communications satellite could easily accommodate the mass, data downlink rate and power requirements of the GeoCarb instrument payload.

 • February 16, 2022: An Earth science instrument selected by NASA several years ago to fly as a hosted payload on a commercial communications satellite may instead fly on a standalone spacecraft because of a lack of hosting opportunities.
 4)